-Real estate tech startup Side raises $50M more at a $2B valuation as it preps for an IPO – TechCrunch
+Real estate tech startup Side raises $50M more at a $2.5B valuation as it preps for an IPO – TechCrunch

-Side, a real estate technology company that works to turn agents and independent brokerages into boutique brands and businesses, has raised “$50 million-plus” in a funding round that doubles its valuation to $2 billion.
+Side, a real estate technology company that works to turn agents and independent brokerages into boutique brands and businesses, has raised “$50 million-plus” in a funding round that more than doubles its valuation to $2.5 billion.

 The latest financing comes just three months after the San Francisco-based startup raised $150 million in a Series D funding round led by Coatue Management at a $1 billion valuation.
 Tiger Global Management led the latest investment, which also included participation from ICONIQ Capital and D1 Capital Partners.
 With the latest capital infusion, Side’s total raised since its 2017 inception now totals over $250 million.
 Matrix Partners, Sapphire Ventures, Trinity Ventures and 8VC led its earlier rounds.

-Note: This story was updated post-publication with an updated valuation figure.